Troop-364/T364-web/docs/campouts/5364/TEMPLATE.md

-# Campout Report Template
+# Troop 5364 Campout Report Template

 !!! info "How to Use This Template"
-    1. Copy this file and rename it for your campout (e.g., `March-2026-Outing.md`)
+    1. Copy this file and rename it for your campout (e.g., `2026-March-Outing.md`)
     2. Fill in each section with your observations
-    3. **Privacy**: Use first names, nicknames, or patrol names only — no last names!
+    3. **Privacy**: Use first names, nicknames, or patrol names only - no last names!
     4. Have fun documenting your adventure! 🏕️

 ## How to Submit Your Report